silly-billy-64/yesvnc/README.md

 2. Select the "Full Rebuild Container" option by pressing <kbd>Enter</kbd>, using arrow keys if needed to select it.

 ### Q: How do I add, and launch more applications?
-A: The first time you setup yesVNC, or update to a version with the installer, you should get a prompt asking you what software you want to install.
+A: The first time you set up yesVNC (or after every update) you will be prompted to select additional software to install.
+Everything is optinoal.
-Use the arrow keys and space to selectr and deselect software.
-When you're done, press enter and it will start installing.
+While in this menu, use the arrow keys to move up and down the list, then press space to select or deselect software.
+When you're done, press enter and it will start installing everything you selected.
-If you want to install more software afterwards, go back to the terminal in the github codespaces page, and type in `yesinstall`, and it will bring back up the menu
+If you want to install more software afterwards, go back to the terminal in the github codespaces page, and type in `yesinstall`, and it will bring back up the menu.

-To run applications, minimize all the current windows, then right click
+**To run applications, right click on the desktop or an empty spot in the taskbar** and select which application you want to use.

 ## Drawbacks